Commissioner of the NFL: Election

 In an attempt to end the stalemate, Rooney suggested seven compromise candidates to the owners; former Congressman and NFL deputy commissioner Samuel A. Weiss, Sportsman's Park general manager and former Chicago Cardinals executive Ray Bennigsen, former Cleveland Rams general manager Chile Walsh, Philadelphia attorney Frank Sullivan, former Kentucky Governor and Baseball Commissioner Happy Chandler, Detroit Pistons general manager W. Nicholas Kerbawy, and attorney Don Miller.
 None of these candidates were able to end the stalemate and for the third day in a row the owners were unable to elect a commissioner.

 On the fourth day of the owners meetings, the issue of electing a commissioner was not brought as the owners chose to address other league business.
 Two more ballots were held on day five, both ending with seven for Leahy and four for Kellett.

-On the sixth day, the anti-Leahy group switched their support from Kellett back to Gunsell.
+On the sixth day, the anti-Leahy group switched their support from Kellett back to Gunsel.
 However, the voting still ended 7–4–1.
 By the seventh day, 23 ballots had been taken without electing a commissioner.

 By day eight, Leahy supporters Wellington Mara and Paul Brown realized that their candidate would not be able to win and they offered Los Angeles Rams general manager Pete Rozelle, who had been able to keep peace among his team's feuding partners, as a compromise candidate.
 He received eight votes to Leahy's one and three abstentions and was elected Commissioner.
 Rozelle gained the support of the four anti-Leahy owners by pledging to move the league office from Philadelphia to New York City instead of the West Coast.